minkione/swdFirmwareExtractor/README.md

 this repositry is a fork of @sergachev.
 It contains a port of the original firmware extractor code to STM32F103x (bluepill).

+Status : build ok but extractor not working.
-Not tested yet on bluepill reading STM32F07 target.
+To be tested with a bluepill reading STM32F07 target.